GSA-TTS/FAC/.github/ISSUE_TEMPLATE/onboarding.md

     ```
     - (Note this step could take a few days; humans handle these requests.)
   - [ ] Once you are added to the GSA-TTS org, ask [the person(s) with the "Maintainer" role to add you to the `FAC-team` team](https://github.com/orgs/GSA-TTS/teams/fac-team/members).
 This will grant you read/write access to our repositories.
+  - [ ] Have the team calendar owner (@jadudm) share the calendar invite link to our new team member.

 **For designers, also...**
 - [ ] Review the [design onboarding document](https://docs.google.com/document/d/1EILl0nZr59T4PFJJMtFbmnQDJPksgzIFPuoFDN0bk0g/edit#heading=h.bhu3dgydlbvr)